kpasad/Continuous_control_DDPG/Report.md

  The actor 'loss' is  the average reward and the actor learns to maximize it.
 The Actor loss is a Mean square loss, we expect it to reduce as the agent learns.
 In the plot below we see, that as the agent learns (score increases) the critic loss increases.
 The actor loss, however, also increases.
 The reason is that the MSE is calculated against a moving target created by the actor.
 So, the critic loss is not really a meaningful metric.
 Even if the actor loss behaves as expected, the actor loss is not meaningful either.

 ## Conclusion
-After a hyper parameter sweep, the DDPG agent learns and the scores reach the target.
-One recommendation, is that the OU variance can be annealed.
+While the DDPG model is straigh forward it is very sensitive to hyperparameters.After a hyper parameter sweep, the DDPG agent learns and the scores reach the target.
+Strating with a smaller network is advisable.
+Some suggestions:
+1. Annealing the OU noise to automate the exploration-exploitation.
+2. Using a very small network to limit the variance in score.
+3. Trying multi-agent set up to reduce sensitivity to parameters.
+4.